ETHZ-INS/stressTRAPreanalysis/README.md

 ## Additive model

 Let's run an overarching analysis over all data to determine if there are any significant effects for forces swim stress (=FST), Sex, Genotype or early life stress (=ELS).
 In the process we also remove technical variabilty to increase the chance of successfully find candidate genes.
+Here, we use a glmQL model in order to better correct for type I errors.

 ```r